191118javaExt/demos/pipeline-demo/scripts/README.md

 ## Get pipeline setup
-Open `git bash` or some other terminal in this folder
+1. Open `git bash` or some other terminal in this folder

-`scp *.sh pipeline:~` # Copy script files over, except for the config and the README type yes
+2. Copy script files over, except for the config and the README
+    - `scp *.sh pipeline:~`
+    - type `yes`
-`ssh pipeline`
+3. `ssh pipeline`
+    - Or full ssh command if you did not configure an ssh host

-`sudo yum update -y` # Update packages that can be (Optional) `sh swapspace.sh` # Create swapspace
+4. Update packages that can be
+    - `sudo yum update -y`
+5. (Optional) Create swapspace
+    - `sh swapspace.sh`
-`sh ec2-jenkins-setup.sh` # Install needed packages
+6. Install needed packages
+    - `sh ec2-jenkins-setup.sh`
+7. Create script that creates/refreshes environment variables
+    - `sudo sh set-env.sh`
+8. Actually execute the script that was just created
+    - `source /etc/profile.d/tomcat.sh`
-`sudo sh set-env.sh` # Create script that creates/refreshes environment variables `source /etc/profile.d/tomcat.sh` # Actually execute the script that was just created `sudo sh permissions.sh` # Change folder permissions for Jenkins to access tomcat
+9. Change folder permissions for Jenkins to access tomcat
+    - `sudo sh permissions.sh`

-At this point jenkins should be available at port 8080 `sudo vi /var/lib/jenkins/secrets/initialAdminPassword` copy down the password
+At this point jenkins should be available at port 8080

+10. copy down the password
+    - `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`
-Navigate to the EC2's public ip or dns on port 8080 and login with that password
+11. Navigate to the EC2's public ip or dns on port 8080 and login with that password

-Choose Install Suggested plugins, no other plugins needed
+12. Choose Install Suggested plugins, no other plugins needed

-Can opt to skip creating another user and to just login as admin
+13. You may opt to skip creating another user and to just login as admin
-  username: admin
+    - username: admin
-  password: what you just copied
+    - password: what you just copied

 ## Create Github Repo